y-brehm/waveAlign/README.md

 python -m wavealign.batch_process_files -h
 ````

 To start processing you need to specify an audio input folder.
-Processing is set to read-only by default.
+It makes sense to first of all set the `--read-only` flag.
 You can run a first processing round
 to determine the minimum overall LUFS value of your songs.
 Then use this to actually process and loudness align your songs.
 If you choose a value above the minimum overall LUFS value, clipping will very likely occure.

 An audio output folder is optional but be careful since this will overwrite your original files with the loudness-aligned version.